Stem Cell Treatment for ankylosing spondylitis stage 4 Advanced

 What is ankylosing spondylitis?

 Ankylosing spondylitis (AS) is a progressive inflammatory rheumatic disease primarily found in the axial skeleton and sacroiliac joints.[1]
 The primary clinical manifestation of AS is frequent back pain and progressive stiffness in the “Bamboo spine.”
 Other affected areas include Oligoarthritis (arthritis affecting two to four joints), usually in the shoulders and hips.
-Other patients report having degenerative disc disease or enthesopathy, a disorder of the connective tissues between bones and tendons (entheses), ligament enthesopathy, and anterior uveitis.
-Although extensive research has been done, our current understanding of the underlying pathogenesis of ankylosing spondylitis is still minimal.
+Other patients report degenerative disc disease, enthesopathy (a disorder of the connective tissues between bones and tendons [entheses]), ligament enthesopathy, and anterior uveitis.
+Although extensive research has been conducted, our current understanding of the pathogenesis of ankylosing spondylitis remains limited.
 Common causes are usually attributed to hereditary reasons (e.g., HLA-b27), infections, and autoimmune attacks.

-Ankylosing spondylitis is classified as a type of arthritis in the spine and causes severe inflammation of the spinal joints, which leads to severe, chronic pain and frequent discomfort.
-For patients with more advanced AS, the chronic inflammation leads to new bone formations, causing sections of the spinal cord to become fused (fixed, immobile position) and is commonly referred to as bamboo spine.
-Bamboo spine generally develops due to ossification in the outer fibers of annulus fibrosus disc intervertebral (intervertebral discs), leading to Osteonecrosis of the hip or the formation of syndesmophytes (bony growth originating inside a ligament) between the adjoining vertebrae.
+Ankylosing spondylitis is a type of arthritis that affects the spine and causes severe inflammation of the spinal joints, leading to chronic pain and frequent discomfort.
+In patients with more advanced AS, chronic inflammation leads to new bone formation, causing segments of the spinal cord to fuse (fixed, immobile position) and is commonly referred to as a bamboo spine.
+Bamboo spine generally develops due to ossification in the outer fibers of the annulus fibrosus of the intervertebral discs, leading to Osteonecrosis of the hip or the formation of syndesmophytes (bony growth originating inside a ligament) between the adjoining vertebrae.

-Spondyloarthropathy is highly heritable and is often associated with progressive rigidity, rheumatoid arthritis, peripheral arthritis, gouty arthritis, and chronic inflammatory response in the spine and pelvis regions.
+Spondyloarthropathy is highly heritable and is often associated with progressive rigidity, rheumatoid arthritis, peripheral arthritis, gouty arthritis, and chronic inflammatory responses in the spine and pelvis.

 Who Gets Ankylosing Spondylitis?